wrf/heteropecilly/README.md

 ``cat simion2017_97sp_401632pos_1719genes.aln simion2017_97sp_perSiteLLs.fasta > simion2017_97sp_strong_w_lnl.aln``

+## sitewise_recode_constant_sites ##
+Constant sites should have no difference between lnL of any topology, yet they do (probably due to which species have gaps/missing data).
+These sites can specifically be recoded (as `const` or `x`) so that they are excluded from some future analyses.

+`sitewise_recode_constant_sites.py -a simion2017_97sp_401632pos_1719genes.aln -l RAxML_perSiteLLs.simion2017_97sp_401632pos_1719genes.tab > RAxML_perSiteLLs.simion2017_const_recoded.tab`

+The `const_recoded.tab` file can be used for `sitewise_columns_to_fasta.py` or `blast_to_align_pairs.py`.

 ## blast_to_align_pairs ##
 Because of trimming steps, most proteins in a supermatrix do not represent the entire, or even the majority, of the original protein, and the identity of this protein (say the name of a gene) may be unknown.
 For cases where human was used, the IDs of the human proteins can be extract with `blastp`, as even trimmed proteins will have the top hit to a real human protein with almost 100% identity.
 Thus, individual alignments of each trimmed protein can be remade with the reference protein.

-Human proteins can be extracted from the [SwissProt set](http://www.uniprot.org/downloads).
+Because human is being used as the reference set, all human proteins must be extracted from the [SwissProt set](http://www.uniprot.org/downloads).
 Because of the standard naming scheme of Uniprot proteins, the `getAinB.py` script extracts all proteins with the species tag *_HUMAN*, creating a new file of only human proteins.

 `getAinB.py _HUMAN uniprot_sprot.fasta -s > human_uniprot.fasta`